agorischek/e-n-v/packages/env-var-schemas/src/envcredible/README.md

 - Use Zod validation internally for robust validation
 - Support input overrides for customization
 - Have a consistent interface across all schemas
-- Work directly with `ask-env` and other envcredible tools
+- Work directly with `prompt-env` and other envcredible tools

 **Example:**